 (7) This section does not apply to the execution of documents but authority to execute documents on behalf of the Authority can be given under section 45.

-[Section 23 inserted by No. 60 of 1998 s.
+[Section 23 inserted: No. 60 of 1998 s.
 14.]

 23A.
 People dealing with Authority may make assumptions